pastas/pastas/doc/examples/index.rst

 Time Series Analysis Manual
 ---------------------------

-As part of a (Dutch) Manual on Time Series Analysis Notebooks were published using Pastas were published.
-The `notebooks <https://github.com/ArtesiaWater/stowa_handleiding_tijdreeksanalyse>` were translated in English and are available here:
+As part of a (Dutch) Manual on Time Series Analysis, Notebooks using Pastas were published.
+The `notebooks <https://github.com/ArtesiaWater/stowa_handleiding_tijdreeksanalyse>`_ were translated in English and are available here:

 `Preprocessing`_